Communicative rationality: Critique

 In Byron Rienstra and Derek Hook article titled, "Weakening Habermas: The Undoing of Communicative Rationality", they discuss that Habermas expected too much of the people he is talking about.
 Habermas insinuated that the people are participating in communicative rationality have a broad knowledge on the topic at hand.
 But according to the authors, this is too much to ask of the people.
 And since these people do not have the knowledge to participate in communicative rationality, they would have no reason to defend their reasoning or position in society.
 They even go on to say that the preconditions that Habermas has put forward are extremely demanding and taxing on the public.

 Habermas also ignored the hindrances that people may face that may cause a person not to stay educated on the topics in order to participate in communicative rationality.
 For example, in "From Communicative Rationality to Communicative Thinking: A Basis for Feminist Theory and Practice" by Jane Braatan, it is discussed that women have a less advantage to be involved in communicative rationality due to the history of discrimination in schools.
 Women have not always had complete access to schooling, and according to Habermas they should not be able to defend their opinions.

-Another issues that is raised on this topic is the idea that if this theory is developed in today's age, it will segregate people even more.
+Another issue that is raised on this topic is the idea that if this theory is developed in today's age, it will segregate people even more.
 Due to the discrimination that people in lower social classes face, people would not be able keep up with new developments and therefore not be able to continue to contribute.